jbequ5/Enigma-Machine-Miner/VISION.md

 - **Alpha Holders**: Increased alpha value directly correlated to the real value created by SAGE — through higher solver success rates, marketplace revenue from landed proposals and upgraded tools, outside demand for access to Synapse intelligence, and new sponsor challenges that expand the subnet’s reach and attractiveness.

 - **Sponsors and Partners**: Better and faster results on their challenges, plus data-driven tooling for intelligent challenge design that helps accelerate their roadmap and creates co-creation opportunities.
-SAGE provides you with everything you need to keep your using Enigma by prepping an effective next challenge before your current one ends.
+SAGE provides everything you need to keep using Enigma by prepping an effective next challenge before your current one ends.

 ## Planned Evolution – Enigma Models